MSALab-PKU/MSALab-PKU.github.io/content/authors/tianye/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am Qingyu Shi (史清宇) and I am a PhD Student at School of Intelligence Science and Technology, Peking University (PKU), advised by Prof. Yunhai Tong.
+bio: I am Ye Tian (田野) and I am a PhD Student at School of Intelligence Science and Technology, Peking University (PKU), advised by Prof. Yunhai Tong.

 # List each interest with a dash
 interests: